scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 0:21
 particular instance
 0:22
-crosses a particular threshold now let's
+crosses a particular threshold now let’s
 0:24
 see how we can do something like that so
 0:26
-the first thing that we'll do is we'll
+the first thing that we’ll do is we’ll
 0:27
-create a instance so let's do that so
+create a instance so let’s do that so
 0:29
-let's go to our
+let’s go to our
 Increase CPU utilization
 0:31
-compute engine and let's go to a vms so
+compute engine and let’s go to a vms so
 0:33
-i've already created a vm instance so
+i’ve already created a vm instance so
 0:35
-let's log into this vm instance
+let’s log into this vm instance
 0:39
-so let's ssh into it
+so let’s ssh into it
 0:41
 so to see the cpu utilization of this
 0:43